Click to show tips

 Understanding the different calculation types and their logic.

-1. Standard Age/Duration Calculation
+1. Standard Age Calculation

-(Comparison Date).
+This mode calculates the time elapsed between a Start Date (e.g., Date of Birth) and an End Date (Comparison Date).
 It's ideal for finding someone's current age or the duration between any two past or present dates.

 Example Scenario

-, the result would show 24 years, 1 month, 24 days (accounting for days in Feb 2024, a leap year).
+If Start Date is Jan 15, 2000 and End Date is Mar 10, 2024, the result would show 24 years, 1 month, 24 days (accounting for days in Feb 2024, a leap year).

 2. Countdown Timer

-This mode calculates the time remaining from a Reference Date
+This mode calculates the time remaining from a Reference Date (e.g., today) until a future Target Date.
+It's great for anticipating upcoming events, birthdays, or deadlines.

 Example Scenario

-(e.g., Date of Birth).
+This mode calculates the specific calendar dates on which significant numerical milestones occur, based on a single Start Date (e.g., Date of Birth).
 This is a fun way to discover interesting future or past landmark dates related to an age or duration.

 - Input: Start Date.